Sections in this article

 Common manifestations during Sade Sati include:

-- Increased responsibilities, particularly around career and family obligations
+- Increased responsibilities around career and family

 - Emotional heaviness, introspection, or periods of self-doubt